sudheerj/vuejs-interview-questions/README.md

      Actions are similar to mutations, but there are two main differences,
      1. Mutations perform mutations on the state, actions commit mutations.
      2. Actions can contain arbitrary asynchronous operations unlike mutations.
+167. ### Give an example usage of actions?
+     Vuex provides actions property similar mutations property in order to define action handlers.
+These action handlers receive context object as an argument which has same properties and methods of store instance.
+     Let's see counter example to demonstrate increment action which commits respective mutation,
+     ```javascript
+     const store = new Vuex.Store({
+       state: {
+         count: 0
+       },
+       mutations: {
+         increment (state) {
+           state.count++
+         }
+       },
+       actions: {
+         increment (context) {
+           context.commit('increment')
+         }
+       }
+     })
+     ```